 Wild Scottish game birds have begun to arrive.
 The chefs are quick to snap up the first offerings from the game preserves and estates in Scotland, but we are receiving larger shipments and can now offer these delicacies to home cooks.
 D’Artagnan is the original source in the United States for truly wild Scottish game birds.
 Wild…

-We are examining the importance of cookbooks in our lives all month because October is National Cookbook Month.
+Every October we get the chance to examine the importance of cookbooks in our lives because it’s National Cookbook Month.
 The staff has been talking about cookbooks and sharing our favorites.
 This time we are looking at three of the American classics.
 My favorite cookbook?
 For me it is the Joy of Cooking.
-It’s old, well stained…
+It’s old,…